slaclab/model-composer-dsp-lib/docs/src/DspBlocks/AmplitudeControl.rst

    * a_gain:  user defined amplitude control gain from a user defined software registers.
 The gain controls the step size of each pulse to pulse correction.

 * Write Ports
    * a_set: the new amplitude value calculated by the amplitude control block.
+The new value will be used to set the amplitude for next RF pulse.

 Block Parameters: None